 "It took about nine hours [for Man Gyong Bong] to cross the sea," Khrolenko wrote, "It is planned that the ferry will transport Chinese tourists (from Hunchun) to Russia every week, Russian tourists to Rajin and North Korean workers to Vladivostok and back (from May 25)."

 Previously, the US House of Representatives voted overwhelmingly for expanding sanctions against Pyongyang.
 The bill bars vessels owned by the DPRK or by countries involved in trade with Pyongyang from operating in American waters or docking at US ports.

 In accordance with the legislation, those countries which hire North Korean employees would be subjected to sanctions under the International Emergency Economic Power Act.

 Khrolenko remarked that Congress even went so far as to maintain special control over Russia's Far East ports of Vladivostok, Nakhodka and Vanino, as part of the measures.

-Meanwhile, on May 16 US Ambassador to the United Nations Nikki Haily urged other countries either to exert more pressure on North Korea or choose between Washington and Pyongyang.
+Meanwhile, on May 16 US Ambassador to the United Nations Nikki Haley urged other countries either to exert more pressure on North Korea or choose between Washington and Pyongyang.

-"You either support North Korea or you support us, you are either with North Korea or not," Haily said as quoted by Bloomberg.
+"You either support North Korea or you support us, you are either with North Korea or not," Haley said as quoted by Bloomberg.